-Here's a step-by-step plan that'll help you confidently create the best call center for your company.
+Here’s a step-by-step plan that’ll help you confidently create the best call centre for your company.

-Before you dig into the real meat of running a call centre, start by asking yourself why you need one.
+Before you get carried away with the specifics of running a call centre, start by asking yourself why you need one.

 Your main goal(s) will depend on your specific business requirements:

-- If you run a small business or start-up, perhaps the main goal is to increase lead generation and get new customers or streamline payment and order processing
+- If you run a small business or start-up, perhaps the main goal is to increase lead generation and get new customers, or to streamline payment and order processing

 - If you’re responsible for a larger business, perhaps your main goal is customer satisfaction and offering better overall support